Finding a Board Game Group

 Meetup.com a Hit or Miss

-Finally, I’ve found Meetup.com serves as a good place to find other board gamers.
+Finally, I’ve found Meetup.com serves as a good place to find a board game group.
 If you’re blessed to live in a relatively sizable metro area, chances are, there will be a meetup group for people looking to play board games with the frequency of once a week or once a month.
 That’s how I came to find the current group that I play with most often (based on the retrospectives I’ve written)!

 Pros: